alchemist314/php_simply_timeline/README.md

 Features:

-You can change style of line and spaces between nodes by the php variables.
+You can change style of the line and spaces between nodes by the php variables.
 Modify CSS file for you purpose like a column width, line and font color, font size and e.t.c.